 If you have a PTAC, you can get discounted travel on Wightlink and Stena services, and some other rail services.
 These are detailed in the document below and are subject to restrictions, which are available from the operators.

 You may be eligible for a National Concessionary Scheme Pass which allows you to travel free on all bus services in England.
 Contact your local council to find out more.

 Retired staff whose Retired photocards are endorsed 'also available on former Country Bus Services routes' can travel free on any journey on bus services detailed in the document below.

-If your Retired Staff Oyster card, PTAC or Staff Travel Card is lost or stolen, call Staff Travel on 0800 0155 073 between 08:30 and 17:30 (Monday to Friday) to report the loss.
+If your Retired Staff Oyster card, PTAC or Staff Travel Card is lost or stolen, contact Staff Travel to report the loss.

 To replace lost or stolen nominee or dependent children passes, call to report the loss then complete the lost/stolen replacement application form and send it to Staff Travel.